dfinity/portal/docs/developer-docs/samples/encrypted-notes.md

 We wanted to build an example of a simple (but not too simple) dapp running purely on the IC.
 This example relies upon the *web-serving* and *storage capabilities* of the IC.
 We focused on the following two key features for our example dapp: (1) client-side, *end-to-end encryption* and (2) *multi-user* and *multi-device* support.

-To demonstrate the potential of the IC as a platform for developing such dapps, we implemented this example using two distinct Canister Development Kits (CDKs).
+To demonstrate the potential of theICas a platform for developing such dapps, we implemented this example using two distinct Canister Development Kits (CDKs).
 The Motoko CDK allows developers to implement actor-based dapps using the [Motoko](https://smartcontracts.org/docs/language-guide/motoko.html) language.
 The Rust CDK allows implementing dapps in [Rust](https://smartcontracts.org/docs/rust-guide/rust-intro.html).
 In both cases, canisters are compiled into WebAssembly files that are then deployed onto the IC.

 ## Approach